jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 To help us win the game, I learned my lesson and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
 They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes when Main Street returns in a mass-collaboration economy.
 Being held back from this brighter future is why our lives can be so unhappy.
-To improve our days then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.
+To improve our days then, the people need Techvolution.
+A new ruling philosophy that says improving our society is the only rule that matters.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrippingJadedConey' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 This is what many antagonist filled meetings are like.
 Because if stagnation is their goal, what else is there to discuss other then nothing.
 If you don't get the joke, then you might be the butt of this one.
 Credit: [The Expert.](https://www.youtube.com/watch?v=BKorP55Aqvg)